Dazai990/React-Gallery-App/README.md

-📸 Picsum Gallery – Responsive Image Gallery with Pagination (React + Tailwind)
+📸 Gallery App – Responsive Image Gallery with Pagination (React + Tailwind)
 --------------------------------------------------------------------------------
 This project is a fully responsive React-based image gallery that demonstrates my ability to work with third-party APIs, manage data dynamically, and build a clean UI using Tailwind CSS.
 The application fetches high-quality images from the Picsum Photos API and displays them with pagination.
 Each page loads a fresh set of images directly from the external API, without reducing or compressing the image quality.
 Websites url -- https://image-web-app.netlify.app